 First Aid Tips For an Eye Injury in Children and Adults

 In the unfortunate event that something does harm a child’s eyes (or an adult’s) you’ll need to seek first aid immediately.

 - If particles like sand or dust get into the eyes, don’t rub them – gently flush the eyes with water

 - If an eye gets hit with something hard like a ball or elbow, put a cold compress on the eye for at least 15 minutes to help reduce swelling and pain

 - If chemicals splash into the eyes, flush eyes with water for at least 10 minutes, then see an eye doctor immediately

 A healthy and nutritious diet is very important for eye development and overall good health.
 Encourage a varied diet that offers a full complement of nutrients.

 Many good vitamins are found in fruits and vegetables, such as vitamin A in carrots and vitamin C in citrus fruits and berries.
 Lutein, a nutrient important to eye health, is found in leafy greens and eggs and in fish such as salmon and tuna.

 At Eye Care of Delaware we are committed to providing first-class eye care to our patients in Delaware, Maryland, New Jersey and Pennsylvania.
 We offer vision correction, cataract surgery and other eye care treatments.
-If you would like to schedule an appointment, call us today at 302-454-8800.
+If you would like to schedule an appointment for yourself or for your child, contact us online or call us today at (302) 454-8800.